Leiden University Excellence Scholarship (LExS)

 - Upload your LExS motivation letter as instructed in your online application.
-This is a Word doc of max.
+This is a PDF file of max.
 500 words, in which you explain why you would like to be considered for the award.

 - Submit your online application, containing your LExS application, before the LExS application deadline.